message/iata/ES.md

 - nationals and residents of Andorra and Spain;
 - passengers in transit for less than 24 hours.
 3. Passengers arriving from Botswana, Brazil, Colombia, Comoros, Ghana, Kenya, Mozambique, Peru, South Africa, Tanzania, Zambia or Zimbabwe are subject to quarantine.
 4. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
 Tests accepted are: RT-PCR, RT-LAMP and TMA.
-The test result must be in English, French, Germany, Spanish or accompanied by a certified Spanish translation.
+The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation.
 - This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore or Thailand;
-- passengers with a positive COVID-19 RT-PCR test result and medical discharge specifying that the passenger is recovered, not contagious and ok to travel;
+- passengers with a positive COVID-19 RT-PCR test result and medical discharge specifying that the passenger has recovered, not contagious and ok to travel;
 - deadheading crew;
 - until 25 April 2021, passengers arriving from Trondelag in Norway;
 - effective 26 April 2021, passengers arriving from Greenland in Denmark and arriving from Nordland or Troms og Finnmark in Norway.